Tsenaye/Tsenaye/README.md

-- 👋 Hi, I’m @Tsenaye Namushinga
+Hi, I’m @Tsenaye Namushinga
-- 👀 I’m interested in MERN Fullstack development
-- 🌱 I’m currently learning the MERN stack on udemy
-- 💞️ I’m looking to collaborate on ECommerce projects
+I'm a fullstack developer employed at Namcave Technologies CC.
+I have 3 years experience in programming and am available for consultation work.

-- 📫 How to reach me: Owl Post or by raven
+How to reach me: info@namcave.com.na

 <!---
 Tsenaye/Tsenaye is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.